complight/.github/profile/README.md

 - :newspaper: If you like to learn more about me, please visit [our website](https://complightlab.com) or follow us on [Twitter](https://twitter.com/kaanaksit).

-- :dollar: If you want my causes worthy, please consider supporting our work through [sponsorship](https://github.com/sponsors/kaanaksit) or reach out to [Kaan Akşit](https://kaanaksit.com) for more details.
+- :dollar: If you find our causes worthy, please consider supporting our work through [sponsorship](https://github.com/sponsors/kaanaksit) or reach out to [Kaan Akşit](https://kaanaksit.com) for more details.